carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- "How can I parallelize a Python application on a GPU?"
+- "How do I identify data parallelism in my code?"
-- "How to write a GPU program?"
+- "How do I write a GPU program?"
 - "What is CUDA?"
+- "How are CUDA threads organised into blocks and grids?"
 ::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::: objectives
 - "Recognize possible data parallelism in Python code"
-- "Understand the structure of a CUDA program"
+- "Describe the role of the `__global__`, `__host__`, and `__device__` keywords in a CUDA program"
+- "Use `threadIdx`, `blockIdx`, and `blockDim` to compute the global index of a thread"
+- "Write a CUDA kernel that handles input arrays of arbitrary size"
-- "Execute a CUDA program in Python using CuPy"
+- "Execute a CUDA program in Python and measure its execution time"
-- "Measure the execution time of a CUDA kernel with CuPy"
 ::::::::::::::::::::::::::::::::::::::

 # Summing Two Vectors in Python